yichunzhao/jpa-cache-spring/README.md

 ### Difference between Join and Join Fetch

-Join and Join Fetch looks like very similar, but the generated SQL is quite different;
+Join and Join Fetch looks like very similar, but the generated SQL is quite different; Join-Fetch generates less SQL queries.

 When using Join, It generates two SQL queries; It causes 3 table joins totally.